-Our Multiple Subject Social Justice Education Framework is guided by these three pillars: identities, ideologies and practices, and action and engagement.
-Over the course of our program, teacher candidates engage in these ideas throughout our coursework and clinical field experiences.
+Our Multiple Subject Social Justice Education Framework is guided by three pillars: (1) identities, (2) ideologies and practices, and (3) action and engagement.
+Over the course of our program, teacher candidates engage in these ideas through both coursework and clinical field experiences.

 IDENTITIES